-I recommend you to refuse any foreign cheques and ask the person to make a transfer.
+I recommend you refuse any foreign cheques and ask the person to make a transfer.

 You will have several options available to avoid crediting a cheque depending on where you are sending the money from.

 If you are sending it from the Eurozone, a SEPA transfer will avoid you extra fees for payment in euros to or within another EU country.

-However, if this is a payment from outside the Eurozone, I’m personally using Transferwise services!
+However, if this is a payment from outside the Eurozone, I’m personally using Wise services!
 It is an international payment service that offers great Fx Rate and transfer fees about 10 times cheaper than most banks.
 From my experience, this is the cheapest and fairest option!

 I’ve used it for transfers from France to the UK, for the UK to France, or from France to Brazil and I’ve always been happy.
 It is fast, easy, cheap and efficient.
-If you want to test it, you’ll get a free transfer up to 500 EUR or equivalent with this link!
+If you want to test it, you’ll get a free transfer of up to 500 EUR or equivalent with this link!